Angus Brayshaw: AFL career

-Brayshaw'a performances during the 2018 AFL season showed the competition what he is capable of, averaging a career high 26.1 disposals and kicking 14 goals for the season, with the Demons having vastly improved season, eventually making the preliminary final.
+Brayshaw's performances during the 2018 AFL season showed the competition what he is capable of, averaging a career-high 26.1 disposals and kicking 14 goals for the season, with the Demons having vastly improved season, eventually making the preliminary final.
 Brayshaw's 2018 season was highlighted with a 37-disposal, 3-goal game against the Adelaide Crows in Round 10 as well as a career-high of 39 disposals and a goal the next week.
 His season was capped off with a 3rd-place finish in the 2018 Brownlow medal, polling 21 votes.

+In 2021, Brayshaw played in Melbourne's premiership winning team, as Melbourne broke a 57 year premiership drought with a 74 point victory over the Western Bulldogs in the 2021 AFL Grand Final at Perth Stadium.

+In the 2023 Qualifying Final, Brayshaw was concussed after being struck in the head in an attempted smother by Collingwood player Brayden Maynard.
+Brayshaw was substituted off immediately and was unable to play in the Demons' semi-final the following week; while Maynard was referred to the AFL Tribunal and ultimately cleared, causing controversy.
+It was Brayshaw's last game: after training with the club through the subsequent preseason, he retired two weeks prior to the start of the 2024 season due to his ongoing concussion issues.